Wildlife garden: Habitats

 Bird feeding stations and bird houses – A place for birds to eat and take shelter will increase the number of birds in the garden, which play a key role in biological pest control.
 Not only will food and shelter increase the survival rate of birds, but it will also ensure that they are healthy enough for a successful breeding season.

 Bug boxes and bee hotels – Bundles of hollow stems (elderberry, Joe-Pye weed, bamboo) can be hung up as an alternate place of shelter and breeding for beneficial insects, such as the Mason bee, which are valuable pollinators.

 Sources of water – A water feature, such as a pond, has the potential to support a large biodiversity of wildlife.
-To maximize the amount of wildlife attracted to the water feature, it should consist of ranging depths.
+To maximize the amount of wildlife attracted to the water feature, it should consist of varying depths.
 Shallow areas are used by birds to drink and by insects and amphibians to lay eggs.
 Deeper areas provide habitat for aquatic insects and a place for amphibians, or even fish to swim.

 Pollinators – Flowers rich in nectar will attract bees and butterflies into the garden, which is of particular importance given the dramatic reduction in pollinator populations in the US, Europe and elsewhere.
 Wildflower meadows are an alternative option for lawns in the garden and will serve as a sanctuary for pollinators.
 However, pollinating plants should not be confused with plants suitable for butterfly breeding.